AliciaSchep/pgbabble/README.md

 An interactive CLI tool for exploring PostgreSQL databases using natural language while maintaining data privacy (sharing query results with LLM is disabled by default) and ensuring quality and transparency (queries get reviewed & approved before actually being run).

-Run `pgbabble "postgresql://user:pass@localhost/mydb"` to open up an interactive chat window to explore your data!

 ## Features

 - Natural language to SQL conversion, but with human-in-the-loop for approving LLM-generated SQL before it is run.